-Program Standard: The program is informed by ongoing systematic, formal, and informal assessment approaches to provide information on children's learning and development.
-These assessments occur within the context of reciprocal communications with families and with sensitivity to the cultural contexts in which children develop.
-Assessment results are used to benefit children by informing sound decisions about children, teaching, and program improvement.
+Program Standard: The program uses a variety of formal and informal assessment approaches to provide information on children's learning and development.
+These assessments occur in the context of reciprocal communications between teachers and families, and with sensitivity to the cultural contexts in which children are developing.
+The program uses assessment results to inform decisions about the children in their care, to improve teaching practices, and to drive program improvement.

-Rationale: Teachers' knowledge of each child helps them to plan appropriately challenging curricula and to tailor instruction that responds to each child's strengths and needs.
+Rationale: Teachers' knowledge of each child helps them to plan an appropriately challenging curriculum and to tailor instruction that responds to each child's strengths and needs.
 Further, systematic assessment is essential for identifying children who may benefit from more intensive instruction or intervention or who may need additional developmental evaluation.
-This information ensures that the program meets its goals for children's learning and developmental progress and also informs program improvement efforts.
+This information ensures that the program meets its goals for children's learning and developmental progress as well as informs program improvement efforts.